 Student and Alumni/ae Eligibility for Services

-Career Services is the central career resource center for all Penn undergraduates; for graduate and professional students in Annenberg, Arts and Sciences, Engineering, Graduate School of Education, School of Design, Medicine (master's and PhD), Nursing, Social Policy and Practice and Wharton Doctoral Programs; for alumni from these schools; and for post-doctoral trainees.
+Career Services is the central career resource center for all Penn undergraduates.
+We are also the central career resource center for graduate and professional students in Annenberg, Arts and Sciences, Engineering, Graduate School of Education, School of Design, Medicine (master's and PhD), Nursing, Social Policy and Practice and Wharton Doctoral Programs.
+We also serve current post-doctoral fellows.

 Non-Discrimination Policy Statement

 The University of Pennsylvania values diversity and seeks talented students, faculty and staff from diverse backgrounds.
 The University does not discriminate on the basis of race, color, sex, sexual orientation, gender identity, religion, national or ethnic origin, age, disability or status as a disabled or Vietnam Era veteran in the administration of its educational policies, programs, or activities, admissions policies and procedures, scholarship and loan programs,employment, recreational, athletic or other University administered programs.Questions or concerns regarding the University's equal opportunity and affirmative action programs and activities or accommodations for people with disabilities should be directed to the Director of Affirmative Action,1133 Blockley Hall, 418 Service Drive, Philadelphia, PA 19104-6021 or (215)898-6993(Voice) or (215) 898-7803 (TDD).